-As at June 30, 2015, the Company's working capital was \$43.5 million, compared to \$37.1 million as at June 30, 2014.
-The increase in working capital resulted from the reclassification of the current portion of the loan, of \$8.5 million as at June 30, 2014, within long-term liabilities as at June 30, 2015.
-The Company's working capital requirements are primarily funding inventory acquisition and financing accounts receivable.
+As at June 30, 2016, the Company's working capital was \$42.9 million, compared to \$43.5 million as at June 30, 2015.
+The Company's working capital requirements are primarily for funding inventory acquisition and financing accounts receivable.